cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

 **setScopeList**:

-If you want to use the archive feature, call the `setScopeList` method for [apply for the permission scope of DRIVE_APP_DATA](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/game-archive-0000001050121532#EN-US_TOPIC_0000001054212898__section8429103710593)  before a player logs in, without handling callbacks.
+If you want to use the archive feature, call the `setScopeList` method to [apply for the permission scope of DRIVE_APP_DATA](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/game-archive-0000001050121532#EN-US_TOPIC_0000001054212898__section8429103710593) before a player logs in, without handling callbacks.

 **Example**: